SanjaySinghRajpoot/newsFeed/README.md

 - **Field Validation**: Input fields are validated to maintain data integrity and prevent errors.
 - **Structured Logging**: Logging is structured for easier monitoring, debugging, and analysis.
 - **Pagination**: Pagination is implemented to efficiently handle large volumes of data and improve performance.
+- **Redis Cache**: Redis Cache is used for smooth login process and improved response time.

 ## Technologies Used